Budget Preparation and Project Managing in Foreign Currency

 - Refer to Currency Exchange on USD Awards.

 To estimate the cost of foreign currency (whether USD or other) use the exchange rate prevailing at the time of budget preparation.
 Include a contingency amount to cover fluctuations in exchange rates.
-Please consult with the Funding or Partnership Officer in charge of the Fund (indicated on the FReD)to determine an appropriate contingency rate to use, given the economic conditions in effect at the time of budget preparation.

 A University allowance refers to an amount provided to an individual for travel and related expenditures for which there is no requirement to account for specific expenditures.